Analytic force-free jet from disk-fed rotating black holes: Black hole force-free jet

-There are mathematically consistent procedures for determining the appropriate conditions to impose at infinity for different flux functions, and without requiring rotating counterparts in flat spacetime.
-Grignani, Harmark, and Orselli~\cite{Grignani_2020} studied different types of asymptotics at infinity when the field is very close to the rotation axis in Kerr spacetime under the BZ expansion, where the force-free approximation is most reliable.
-In particular, they identified monopole-type, parabolic-type, and vertical-type asymptotics.
-They showed that asymptotically monopole solutions contain higher-order terms that are not well-behaved at infinity when the standard BZ perturbation scheme is applied.
-A consistent expansion in the spin parameter can be achieved by allowing logarithmic contributions in $a$ within the perturbation~\cite{Armas_2020}.
-So, the hyperbolic solution in~\cite{Gralla_etal_2016}, which is asymptotically monopolar, may result to inconsistencies in higher-order terms under the BZ expansion.
-This issue does not arise for asymptotically parabolic fields under the BZ perturbation, provided that the condition
+For instance, Grignani \textit{et al.}~\cite{Grignani_2020} studied different types of asymptotics when the field is very close to the rotation axis in Kerr spacetime, where the force-free approximation is most reliable, under the standard BZ perturbation.
+In particular, they considered monopole-type, parabolic-type, and vertical-type asymptotics. bThey showed that asymptotically monopolar solutions contain higher-order expansions in spin that are divergent at infinity under the perturbation when the appropriate asymptotic condition corresponding to the field structure is imposed, agreeing with the previous reports~\cite{Grignani:2018,Tanabe:2008}.
+But, this issue can be resolved and a consistent higher-order solution can be achieved by allowing logarithmic contributions in $a$ in the perturbation and through the method of matched asymptotic expansions~\cite{Armas_2020,Camilloni:2022}.
+So, the asymptotically monopolar first-order jet solution of Ref.~\cite{Gralla_etal_2016} requires an appropriate matched asymptotic expansion scheme to avoid inconsistencies when extending the solution to higher orders in spin.
+This issue, however, does not arise for asymptotically parabolic fields under the perturbation, provided that the condition,

-is met.
-For asymptotically vertical fields, the BZ expansion remains valid without requiring any such condition; hence, a separate analysis is needed to determine the appropriate asymptotic behavior for this class of solutions to fix the current and angular velocity.
-To date, no similar analysis has been carried out in the literature for BZ perturbation of an asymptotically dipolar field.
+is met in first order.
+But, this equation is also the analogous Znajek condition for asymptotically parabolic fields at infinity~\cite{Pan_2016}.
+On the other hand, higher-order BZ expansion will always be valid for any asymptotically vertical fields, without requiring any further condition; the angular velocity and current are fixed by their asymptotic condition, identical to Eq.~\eqref{eq:4.56}~\cite{Pan_2016, Nathanail_2014}.
+Although we only consider a first-order solution in this paper, it is important to discuss these issues for the convenience of possible future work extending our solution to higher-order BZ perturbation, and to provide a strong justification for imposing the asymptotic condition used here.